-Pico de las Nieves is a high mountain pass at an elevation of 1.942m (6,371ft) above the sea level, located in the island of Gran Canaria, Canary Islands, Spain.
-It’s the highest peak of the island.
+Pico de las Nieves is a high mountain peak at an elevation of 1.942m (6,371ft) above the sea level, located in the island of Gran Canaria, Canary Islands, Spain.
+It’s the second highest peak of the island.

 Set high on the central part of the island, the road to the summit is totally paved.
 It’s called GC-134.
 Most of the highest plateau is occupied by a military base, including a big soccer-ball-shaped radar.
 The summit hosts a natural viewpoint, from which half of the island as well as Tenerife's Pico del Teide can be seen, in case of good weather.

 Part of the World Reserve of the Gran Canaria Biosphere, the summit can be accessed by car, as there is a road used by the army.
 Starting at the paved GC-130, the ascent is 1.4 km (0.86 miles) long.
 It’s a steep road, hitting a 10% of maximum gradient through some of the ramps.
 At the top you’ll have the opportunity to look at the rarefied denim blue sky, at the distant Teide peak on Tenerife, or down to the valley from whence you came and thence forward you descend.
 Take care of the trade wind clouds which often cover the summit.